aghanoury/m202a-wifi-sensing/docs/report.md

 Second, the subcarrier selection should be explored further; it seemed to be headed to some interesting results.
 Third, explore various models and architectures.
 Foruth, explore using multi-modal HAR like combining multiple data sets/sensors.
 Lastly, exploring which activities require CSI amplitude for proper classification vs which require amplitude and phase.
 This should be explored only if the correlation that we noticed is confirmed.

+Lastly, we did face some challenges throughout the project.

+1) Both of us had lack of experience with different models of machine learning so we had to understand those better.
+2) Comparing multiple datasets in this context is a challenge due to the sheer number of variables and overall differences between the compositions of the data and the activities they’re measuring.
+3) Finding computational resources took some initial time.
+We ran into memory issues because others were also using it to train their own models for other tasks.
+4) Understanding the various ways datasets were normalized.

 We would like to thank Professor Mani Srivastava and Gaofeng Dong for their support and guidance throughout this project.